dnizzolo/ski/README.md

 of other combinators.
 Definitions of new combinators can take parameters and can be recursive: this allows you to sidestep the need for the fixed point principle which is used in the formal discussion in the book.
-Defined combinators names must be made up of uppercase letters and start with a `@`.
+Defined combinators' names must be made up of uppercase letters and start with a `@`.
 After the definitions (if any, they're optional) you must provide some combinatory logic term to reduce.
 Here is an example of arithmetic combinators: